-Organizations are faced with a host of new opportunities and challenges in day to day work when they introduce new digital tools for the benefit of their customers as well as employees.
+Organizations are likely to host new opportunities and challenges in day-to-day work when they introduce new digital tools for the benefit of their customers as well as employees.

 The evolving business panorama and the addition of advanced digital tools are creating a strong appetite for new skills in order to empower both employees and businesses alike.

-Empowerment of employees in the digital age involves increasing the authority levels and also the accountabilities for the employees.
+Empowerment of employees in the digital age involves increasing the authority levels and also the accountabilities of the employees.

 This can be done by creating and implementing policies that will simultaneously create an environment conducive to knowledge sharing.